matschik/jsonl-db/README.md

 ```

 The `addMany` method adds an array of JSON objects to the end of the file.
-It create the file if it does not exists.
+It creates the file if it does not exist.

-### Read data
+### Read data 📖

 ```javascript
 myJsonlFile.read((line) => console.log(line));